4DVLab/EvolvingGrasp/README.md

 Please refer to our [homepage](https://evolvinggrasp.github.io/) for more thrilling results!

 # 📚 Datasets
-Please refer to [DexGraso Anything](https://github.com/4DVLab/DexGrasp-Anything?tab=readme-ov-file#-datasets) to process and download each dataset.
+Please refer to [DexGrasp Anything](https://github.com/4DVLab/DexGrasp-Anything?tab=readme-ov-file#-datasets) to process and download each dataset.
 <!-- In our data processing, the rotation and translation formula is \( Y = a(x + b) \), where \( Y \) represents the shadow hand after rotation and translation, and \( x \) is the original hand.
 It is important to emphasize that we use \( Y = a(x + b) \) rather than \( Y = ax + b \).
 This formulation allows us to conveniently transfer the rotation to the object, i.e., \(O = a^T * O \), enabling more flexible manipulation.

 | **Datasets** | **Huggingface link** | **Google drive Link (Format Compatible with Our Dataloader)** | **Paper** |